mdeeds/music-revolution/readme.md

 #### Work Area

-The Work Area displays a shared score, containing all musical lines created by all musicians.
-Musical lines are wide rectangular boxes that stretch the width of the work area.
+The Work Area displays a shared score, containing all musical phrases created by all musicians.
+Musical phrases are wide rectangular boxes that stretch the width of the work area.
 The content of the box varies depending on what type of element it is.
-See [Musical Lines].
+See [Musical Phrases].

-Typically a musical line is four bars, but this can be changed in the [Settings].
+Typically a musical phrase is four bars, but this can be changed in the [Settings].

 **Prototype**